-Many tennis beginners are not aware of the many different Doubles Formations you can use to win points in tennis.
+Many beginners are not aware of the many different Doubles Formations you can use to win points in doubles tennis.

-This article will look at some of the doubles formations you can use and highlight the advantages and disadvantages of using each formation.
+This article will look at some of the options you can use and highlight the advantages and disadvantages of using each one.

 5 Doubles Formations in Tennis

 As its name suggests the Both Back Formation involves both players starting each point from the baseline and is probably the first one you will use when you first start to play tennis as many beginners feel more comfortable playing from the baseline.

 It may be used by recreational players but you may be surprised that it is also used by professional players when they are playing against someone with an excellent first serve and/or the server’s partner is super aggressive at the net.

 The difference between the pros and recreational players is that although the pros may start the point with both back, they will look to get into the net as soon as they can.